 Bequests/Living Legacies

-There are several ways to leave a gift to the Foundation in your will:
+There are several ways you can leave a lasting legacy with the Foundation:

-- Nominated Sum - You can leave a set sum of money to our cause or a specific item of value.
+• Nominated Sum – You can leave a set amount of money or a specific valuable item to support our cause.

 If you are in doubt about the wording of your will with regard to leaving a bequest, call us on 03 353 1243, or email health@cmrf.org.nz.